U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Permit Required for Access

 Access to the Joaquin Rocks Area of Critical Environmental Concern (ACEC) requires travel through the Serpentine ACEC of the Clear Creek Management Area.
 In order to travel through the Serpentine ACEC, each person must get a Serpentine ACEC Access Permit.
 These permits are for day use only, and if camping overnight at Joaquin Rocks a permit must be obtained for each day of travel through the Serpentine ACEC (one for the day of arrival and one for the day of departure).
 Each person is limited to 5 Serpentine ACEC Access Permits per year.
-Beginning March 14, 2014 the free permits may be obtained via email, fax, or at the Hollister Field Office on Monday through Friday from 7:30am to 4:00pm, except for federal holidays.
+Beginning August 27, 2014 this permit can be acquired at the Recreation.gov*.

 Rugged and remote, three 300-foot high sandstone monoliths jut from Joaquin Ridge and are visible from Interstate-5.
 The clearing below the Rocks was the site of a religious encampment during the 1880’s and possible location of the fabled "Joaquin's gold" - reputedly hidden there by the legendary figure Joaquin Murieta.